Drew-ski/DeliveryDateCounter/GITHUB_PAGES_DEPLOYMENT.md

 This workflow:
 - Triggers automatically on every push to the `main` branch
 - Installs dependencies
-- Builds your React app
+- Builds your React app with the correct base path for your repository
 - Deploys to GitHub Pages

+**How It Works:**
+The workflow automatically detects your repository name and sets the correct base path.
+This ensures all assets (CSS, JavaScript, images) load properly when served from `https://username.github.io/repo-name/`.

-You don't need to modify this file unless you want to customize the deployment process.
+You don't need to modify this file unless you want to:
+- Use a root-level site (see "Alternative: Use Root Domain" section above)
+- Customize the deployment process

 ---